Finally, professional org charts done right.

 - Preset — apply a saved configuration.
 Built-in presets ship with the app; your saved presets appear below them.

-- Save chart — saves the org chart to a new tab named after the leader.
+- Save chart — saves the current view (Manager, Department, or Succession) to a new worksheet tab, named after the leader or department.
 Each save creates a new tab.

 - Card Content — control which fields appear on each card and where they sit.
 Up to 14 fields per card.